Jump to:

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-• Grade I: The tissue is benign.
+• Grade 1: The tissue is benign.
 The cells look nearly like normal brain cells, and they grow slowly.
 Better prognostic lesions.

-• Grade II: The tissue is generally nonmalignant but can be malignant.
-The cells look less like normal cells than the cells in a grade I tumor.
-Higher likelihood of recurrence than grade I tumors.
+• Grade 2: The tissue is generally nonmalignant but can be malignant.
+The cells look less like normal cells than the cells in a grade 1 tumor.
+Higher likelihood of recurrence than grade 1 tumors.

-• Grade III: The malignant tissue has cells that look very different from normal cells.
-The abnormal cells are actively growing and have a distinctly abnormal appearance (anaplastic).
-Often recur as higher grade lesions.
+• Grade 3: The malignant tissue has cells that look very different from normal cells.
+The abnormal cells are actively growing and appear distinctly abnormal (anaplastic).
+Often recur as higher-grade lesions.

-• Grade IV: The malignant tissue has cells that look most abnormal and tend to grow quickly.
-Most aggressive typically with a high recurrence rate.
+• Grade 4: The malignant tissue has cells that look most abnormal and tend to grow quickly.
+Most aggressive, typically with a high recurrence rate.

-The prognosis will be determined by tumor type, molecular characterization and tumor grade.
-In general, GBM has the most grave prognosis with median survival of about 14 months for those who receive treatment11,12.
-Prognostic factors in patients with GBM include age, Methylguanine-DNA Methyltransferase (MGMT) methylationand IDH mutation status, performance status, and extent of surgical resection.
+The prognosis will be determined by tumor type, molecular characterization, and tumor grade.
+In general, GBM has the most grave prognosis with a median survival of about 14 months for those who receive treatment.9 Prognostic factors in patients with GBM include age, methylguanine-DNA methyltransferase (MGMT) methylation. , performance status, and extent of surgical resection.

 Specific secondary or associated conditions and complications